 10 stunning secret gardens in Somerset & Dorset

 Fancy a snoop at someone else's dahlias?
-Then spend the day at one of these gorgeous gardens in Dorset and Somerset usually hidden away from the public.
+Spend the afternoon at one of these gorgeous gardens in Dorset and Somerset usually hidden away from the public.

-The National Garden Scheme sees over 3,500 private gardens in England and Wales open to the public – adults pay from £4-8, while kids go free – with the proceeds going to charity.
-Great for when you’ve run out of inspiration with the kids and want them in beautiful spaces outdoors and out of your hair or you’re after some in-situ clever border design ideas for just a few quid .
+Admire the fruits (and flowers) of someone else’s labour and pick up some in-situ clever border design ideas while you’re at it.
+The National Garden Scheme sees over 3,500 private gardens in England and Wales open to the public – adults pay a few quid, while kids go free – with the proceeds going to charity.
 They often offer homemade cakes, so tea could be sorted too.

 22 Avon Avenue, Ringwood

 Japanese style water garden with ponds, waterfalls, water lilies, resident goldfish and sculptures, with azaleas, rhododendrons and topiary all around.
-Sun 12 Sept.
+Homemade teas in aid of charity.
+Sun 28 August, 12pm-5pm.

 Batcombe House, Batcombe, near Shepton Mallet

 Stunningly designed plantswoman’s gardens with kitchen terraces and a potager leading to a wildflower orchard as well as a contemporary amphitheatre with herbaceous borders, interesting trees and shrubs.
-Sat 11 Sept.
+Cream teas.
+Sat 10 Sept, 2pm–6pm.

 Yews Farm, Martock

 Dramatic planting in a walled garden, with pots, cracked concrete garden (sounds intriguing), kitchen garden, greenhouses – and organic cider orchard and cider barn (with tasting!).
-Sun 12 Sept.
+Homemade teas, too.
+Sun 11 Sept, 1pm–5pm.

 For more gardens taking part in the scheme see the National Garden Scheme’s website.